-For further information concerning the Organization's investments with the TCRS Stabilization Reserve Trust, audited financial statements of the Tennessee Consolidated Retirement System may be obtained at https://comptroller.tn.gov/content/dam/cot/sa/advanced-search/disclaimer/2020/ag19091.pdf.
+For further information concerning the Organization's investments with the TCRS Stabilization Reserve Trust, audited financial statements of the Tennessee Consolidated Retirement System may be obtained at https://treasury.tn.gov/Portals/0/Documents/Retirement/CAFR%20Reports/2023/2023TCRSReport_Full%20Report.pdf.

-Note 7-Restricted cash
+Note 7-Restricted cash, fund balance, and net position

-Restricted cash totaling \$331,546 at June 30, 2021, related to proceeds received under the Organization's notes payable to be used exclusively for ongoing construction and renovations of the Organization's schools.
+In addition to the TCRS Stabilization Reserve Trust Fund, the Organization has other restricted cash totaling \$385,002 at June 30, 2023, related to proceeds received under the Organization's notes payable to be used exclusively for ongoing construction and renovations of the Organization's schools.
+All amounts are considered restricted fund balance and net position.